Indonesia flag

-The postal code for Teluk Mengkudu is 20997 in Sumatera Utara, Serdang Bedagai, Indonesia.
-The table below lists ZIP codes and postcodes for places within Teluk Mengkudu.
+The Postal Codes (Kode pos) for Teluk Mengkudu is 20997 in Serdang Bedagai, Sumatera Utara, Serdang Bedagai, Indonesia.
+The table below lists Postal Codes and postcodes for places within Teluk Mengkudu.

 Postal Codes for Places in Teluk Mengkudu